Pellets

 Flavoring agent

-The flavors choice is depending from person to person that may be changed as per age as well as taste.
+The flavor choice is depending from person to person, which may be changed as per age as well as taste.
 It plays a significant role.Sweetening agent

 Example - Sucrose, Dextrose, Maltose, Glucose, and Fructose.